sojelee/v9-bears-team-02/README.md

 ## User Stories

-Apparantly there is alot of good courses, programs in a variet of digital media, with so much appriciation of the abundance of good learning resources there is a need to create a community that can create learning material that is in real demand.
+Apparantly there is alot of good courses, programs in a variet of digital media, with so much appreciation of the abundance of good learning resources, we want to create a community that can create learning material that is in real demand.

 Students will register to the community application (TeachToLearn).